 Monsoon starts from late May to July with heavy and frequent rainfall resulting in floods in the river.
 It has high humidity along with quite high temperatures.
 People experience light rainfall till September.
 The rain makes the trails and areas wet and creates difficulty to traverse and explore the area.
 Otherwise, Monsoon nourishes the vegetation of Koshi Tappu Wildlife Reserve to grow wild, huge, and dense.
 On sunny days, you can enjoy the lush jungle and area colored with greeneries and flowers.

-From October to January, Koshi Tappu experiences the winter season with clear skies, moderate temperature but still gets quite cold without any snowfall.
+From October to January, Koshi Tappu experiences the winter season with clear skies, and moderate temperatures but still gets quite cold without any snowfall.
 During winter, many migratory birds can be seen on Koshi Barrage and the river channel.
-The clear skies allow wonderful sight of Himalayan peaks including Makalu (8463m), the world’s fifth highest mountain peak.
-Therefore, most of the travelers prefer to travel to Koshi Tappu Wildlife Reserve at this period of time which also creates more human flow in the area.
+The clear skies allow wonderful sights of Himalayan peaks including Makalu (8463m), the world’s fifth-highest mountain peak.
+Therefore, most travelers prefer to travel to Koshi Tappu Wildlife Reserve during this period of time which also creates more human flow in the area.